SIEM

 What is SIEM?

 SIEM stands for Security Information and Event Management.
 It is a comprehensive approach that combines Security Information Management (SIM) and Security Event Management (SEM).
-In simpler terms, SIEM is a powerful cybersecurity solution that helps you monitor for threats across your organisation’s IT infrastructure, devices and apps effectively.
+In simpler terms, SIEM cybersecurity solutions help you monitor for threats across your organisation’s IT infrastructure, devices and apps effectively.

 Tools like Microsoft Sentinel, a recognised Leader in the 2022 Gartner® Magic Quadrant™, enhances SIEM further with the introduction of artificial intelligence.
 This empowers you to build next-generation security operations, and move into game-changing defences like MXDR.